 ADR Program history

 Gazprom's ADR Program was launched on October 21, 1996.
-In the end of last century Gazprom's shares as well as the Russian stock market in general were undervalued because of the danger of “outside merge”: the Russian Government put some restrictions on buying Gazprom's shares by foreign investors.
-At that time, there were two markets for trading the Company’s shares: the Russian market of the ordinary shares and the ADR market limited by 4.4 per cent of the nominal capital.
-The share price and the ADR price significantly differed from one another.
+In the late 1990s, Gazprom's shares and the Russian stock market in general were underrated.
+Because of the danger of a foreign takeover, the Russian Government imposed restrictions on the purchases of Gazprom's shares by foreign investors.
+At that time, there were two markets for Gazprom's shares: the Russian market of ordinary shares and the ADR market limited to 4.4 per cent of the equity capital.
+The prices of shares and ADRs differed significantly from one another.

-The Russian Government together with Gazprom's management undertook purpose-oriented efforts to deregulate the Company's stock market.
-In 2005 the state took control over Gazprom's shares, and therefore removed restrictions on the Company's stock acquiring and trading.
-In April 2006 a new ADR Program was launched – “the first level Program”.
-The Program provides for possible trading in receipts only on the over-the-counter market in the USA as well as enables private investors to become the owners of receipts.
-Before that, Gazprom's receipts were issued in line with 144 A Rules and Regulation S, meaning that US institutional investors with the portfolio of over USD 100 million, as well as non-US investors, had the right for the ownership of the Company's receipts.
+The Russian Government and Gazprom's management joined efforts to liberalize the Company's stock market.
+In 2005, the Government gained control over Gazprom's shares, thus fulfilling the main condition for lifting the restrictions on the acquisition and trading of the Company's shares.
+In April 2006, a new ADR Program – the so-called first-level Program – was launched.
+The Program provides for the possibility of trading the issuer's receipts in the United States exclusively at the over-the-counter market and enables private investors to hold the receipts.
+Before that, Gazprom's receipts were issued in line with Rule 144A and Regulation S, meaning that institutional American investors with a portfolio of over USD 100 million, as well as non-US investors, were entitled to hold the Company's receipts.

-Before 2006, one ADR represented 10 Gazprom’s shares; starting from 2006 the ratio was changed to 1:4, and from 2011 – to 1:2.
+Before 2006, one ADR represented 10 shares of Gazprom; starting from 2006, the ratio was reduced to 1:4, and from 2011 – to 1:2.